As part of a project to rebuild our websites, National Museums Scotland developed an approach to website carbon management.

 Throughout the rebuild we made design decisions to keep carbon page weights low – therefore lowering the overall carbon footprint of our site.
 We’ve been using the Digital Carbon Online dashboard to monitor carbon page weights across the site.

 We've also included the Website Carbon Calculator in our footer, which shows the carbon weight of each page.
-This will be used by our Digital Media team as pages are designed while also making the carbon weight of pages visible to our audiences.
+Our Digital Media team can use this as a guide while designing and updating content.

 Ongoing work